dtao/PhilosopherDeveloper/source/posts/should-we-write-our-own-tests.markdown

 I still hold the opinion that if a dev doesn't write tests *at all*, that is a pretty bad sign, just as it would be a bad sign if a researcher promoted a hypothesis they themselves never bothered to test.
 But it doesn't follow that *only* devs should write tests, or that the tests developers write are enough.

 I'm really just thinking out loud here.
-Notably I haven't gone into much detail about what what third-party tests should look like (though I have clearly said "write tests"---implying *automated* tests---and not "execute test scripts"), because I myself haven't put enough thought into that question to answer it.
-I just find myself much more sympathetic to an idea I used to be unfairly dismissive of, and---as always seems to happen!---I'm finding there's more to the story than I originally thought.
+Notably I haven't gone into much detail about what third-party tests should look like (though I have clearly said "write tests"---implying *automated* tests---and not "execute test scripts"), because I myself haven't put enough thought into that question to answer it.
+I just find myself much more sympathetic to an idea I used to be unfairly dismissive of,[^unfairly-dismissive] and---as always seems to happen!---I'm finding there's more to the story than I originally thought.

 [^being-a-jerk]: As a weak self-defense against potential accusations of being a jerk, I should point out that my first job out of college was as a software QA.

 [^slate-star-codex]: If you're *really* interested, I've just started reading the blog [*Slate Star Codex*](http://slatestarcodex.com/), and I am enjoying it quite a bit.

 [^qa-dev-or-set]: *Software Engineer in Test*: an official role at Google, as opposed to say a SWE (software engineer) or an SRE (site reliability engineer).

+[^unfairly-dismissive]: *Hopefully*, I'm preaching to the choir here, and I was actually alone in having these reprehensible misconceptions about testing in the first place!